Samsung/Universum/README.md

 make test
 ```

-The `[test]` extension will install/update the following additional Python modules:
+The `[test]` extra will install/update the following additional Python modules:

     * `sphinx`
     * `sphinx-argparse` (extension for `Sphinx`)